pnslabs/pns-contracts/CONTRIBUTING.md

 - Keep your changesets small, specific and uncontroversial, so that they can be merged more quickly.
-- If the change is substantial or requires re-architecting certain parts of the codebase, write a proposal in English first, and get consensus on that before proposing the code changes.
+- If the change is substantial or requires re-architecting certain parts of the codebase, write a proposal in English first, provide diagrams if necessary and get consensus on that before proposing the code changes.

 ## Writing Git commit messages